oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 Having some **high level** will help you simplifying your views codebase.
 All the view needs to know is that for displaying a video, the view should access the video track. that all.
 How to access the video track is not the problem of the view, this is the problem of the WebRTC module because the implementation is deeply linked to the WebRTC and perhaps not the same on all browsers.

-_Recommendation_: The advice I try to keep in mind is to say "My views have no idea of what WebRTC is and should call all the WebRTC stuff from outside".
+> The advice I try to keep in mind is to say "My views have no idea of what WebRTC is and should call all the WebRTC stuff from outside".
 So, put away from the view all WebRTC direct call to APIs and all the events subscriptions.

 ## WebRTC-Adapter